angular/angular/aio/content/guide/deprecations.md

 * `errorHandler`

 The following options are deprecated in entirely:
-* `malformedUriErrorHandler` - URI parsing errors should be handled in the `UrlSerializer` instead.
 * `errorHandler` - Subscribe to the `Router` events and filter for `NavigationError` instead.

 <a id="router-can-load"></a>